 Pescatarian comes from the word perse means fish in french.
 Nowadays people are so much concerned about Pescatarian Diet.
 As such, there is no standard definition of the Pescatarian Diet.
-In the Pescatarian Diet, the main source of the animal protein for a person comes from fish and other kinds of seafood.
+The main origin of the animal protein for a person comes from fish and other kinds of seafood in the Pescatarian Diet.

 The healthfulness of a Pescatarian diet comes from two factors The amount and variety of seafood consumed, and the balance and quality of the other foods a Pescatarian eats.

-Different types of fish may consume mercury from their environment, so certain people may need to limit their intake.
-There are so many potential health benefits of a Pescatarian diet that people can eat on this kind of diet.
+Various fishes consume mercury from their environment so make sure by not going beyond the limit of intaking.
+There are so many potential health benefits of a pescatarian diet that people can eat on this kind of diet.

 As such there are no strict guidelines that define what exactly is a Pescatarian and what is a vegetarian.
 Being a Pescatarian there are no rules defined how often you need to eat fish.
 For example, you may be a vegetarian who sometimes eats fish or you may include it in every meal.